jhhung/Tailor/README.md

 Tailor
 ======

-Tailor program is a Burrows–Wheeler transform based fast short read aligner like bowtie/BWA/SOAP2 but is specialized in discovering trimming and tailing events for small silencing RNAs from Next Generation Sequencing data.
+Tailor program is a Burrows–Wheeler transform based fast short read aligner which likes bowtie/BWA/SOAP2 but is specialized in discovering trimming and tailing events for small silencing RNAs from Next Generation Sequencing data.

 ##INSTALL
 =======